ketka82uk/Baggle/README.md

 ### Sign-up and avatars

 We had decided early that we wanted Baggle! to have a fun theme and I was keen for the user sign-up experience to reflect this.
-I decided to use Avataaars, making use of the free online avataaar generator [getavataaars.com](https://getavataaars.com/), which allows users to create their own avataaars from a selection of drop-downs.
-This site comes with React code for using the Avataaars plugin.
-All I then had to do was recreate the form on my own site and insert the necessary fields into my user model to allow the user to create their own Avataaar on sign-up, which changes dynamically with their selections using React useState:
+I decided to use Avataaars, making use of the free online avataaar generator [getavataaars.com](https://getavataaars.com/), which allows users to create their own avataaars from a selection of drop-down options.
+The site also came with React code for using the Avataaars plugin.
+All I then had to do was recreate the form on our own site and insert the necessary fields into our user model to allow the user to create their own Avataaar on sign-up, which changes dynamically with their selections using React useState:

 <img src="./screenshots/avatar.png"/>

 One problem I had to overcome using the Avataaars plugin was recreating the user avatar on other areas of the site, i.e the profile page and the navbar.
 While this was possible using the <Avatar/> component, I was finding that the formatting was often out and it was leading to page loading issues.
-I got around this by using the avataaars.io API and using form data to create a link that pulls directly from there using user input data:
+I got around this by using the avataaars.io API and using form data to create a link that pulls directly from the API using user input data:

 ~~~javascript
 function updateAvatarData() {